Zainab Johnson: 2015–2019

-In 2016, Johnson independently self-released her debut comedy album Model Citizen on February 14, and appeared on MTV's Acting Out which aired on October 27.
-She performed stand-up on the Russell Simmons Presents All Def Comedy television special which aired on HBO on November 12.
+In 2016, Johnson independently self-released her debut comedy album Model Citizen on February 14.
+She performed stand-up on Acting Out in its third episode which aired on MTV on October 27, and on the Russell Simmons Presents All Def Comedy television special which aired on HBO on November 12.

 On January 17, 2017, it was reported that ABC had bought the rights to develop a sitcom, executive produced by Wanda Sykes and Page Hurwist, starring Zainab Johnson.
-She spent most of that year focusing on auditions.
-Johnson was a contestant on Idiotest on January 19 on GSN, and on syndicated game show Punchline on August 3.
-She guest starred on Amanda Seales' webseries Get Your Life on the fifth episode of the second season which released on February 6; played the role of Tameeka on ABC webseries American Koko which released on June 19; and co-starred as Dr. Haniel in webseries Avant-Guardians which released on November 17.
+She was a contestant on Idiotest on GSN on January 19, and on syndicated game show Punchline on August 3.
+She guest-starred on Amanda Seales' webseries Get Your Life on the fifth episode of the second season which released on February 6; played the role of Tameeka on three episodes of ABC webseries American Koko which released on June 19; and co-starred as Dr. Haniel in webseries Avant-Guardians which released on November 17.
 Johnson and Alex Weber served as hosts of Discovery Go game show Cash Lift which released on December 17.

-In 2018, Johnson travelled to Australia where she made her debut at the Melbourne International Comedy Festival which opened on March 28.
-She performed her debut half-hour special through Epix series Unprotected Sets on the premiere episode which aired on October 5.
+In 2018, Johnson made her debut at the Melbourne International Comedy Festival in Victoria, Australia, which opened on March 28.
+She performed her debut half-hour special on Epix series Unprotected Sets on the premiere episode which aired on October 5.

-In 2019, she performed on The Stand-Up Show with Katherine Ryan which aired on The Comedy Network on February 5, and hosted the New York Women in Film & Television's 2019 Designing Women Awards on June 11.
-Variety included Johnson in its list of '10 Comics to Watch for 2019' on June 13.
+In 2019, she performed on The Stand-Up Show with Katherine Ryan which aired on The Comedy Network on February 5, and hosted the 2019 Designing Women Awards held by the New York Women in Film & Television (NYWIFT) on June 11.
+Variety selected Johnson for its '10 Comics to Watch' showcase in Montreal in June.